 - The occupier operating a premises;

 ICAN Acoustics provide the technical expertise to quantify and assess a noise nuisance, assist in recommending noise mitigation measures or make a representation on behalf of the defendant in a court of law.
-All of these services are offered to each commercial entity, in a quick and economical manner.
+All of these services are offered to each commercial entity quickly and economically.

 The main legislation used to address noise nuisance is the Environmental Protection Agency Act 1992, which defines environmental pollution as including noise that is a nuisance, or that would endanger human health or damage property or damage the environment.